iotux/energy-price-fetcher/README.md

 ### Currency helpers

 - `createCurrencyRateProvider(options)` returns an async `(code) => rate` function and is exported for custom use.
-By default the fetcher shares a single provider hitting the ECB daily feed; pass `currencyFetcherOptions` or your own `getCurrencyRate` to customise caching behaviour.
+Internally it calls the published `currency-rate-fetcher` package (ECB by default, but you can switch providers through `options.provider` or pass the same `currencyFetcherOptions` used elsewhere).
-- `fetchCurrencies(options)` downloads and parses the ECB daily XML feed and returns the structured payload used by the rate provider (including `rates`, `date`, and metadata).
+- `fetchCurrencies(provider, base, options)` and `fetchCurrency(provider, currency, base, options)` proxy the helpers from `currency-rate-fetcher` for convenience.

 ## Notes on data sources